vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 #### Use of PreOrder Traversal
 - Preorder traversal is used to create a copy of the tree.
 - Preorder traversal is also used to get prefix expression on an expression tree [http://en.wikipedia.org/wiki/Polish_notation]
+  - The expression for adding the numbers 1 and 2 is written in Polish notation as + 1 2 (prefix), rather than as 1 + 2 (infix).
+  - For instance, the expression that would be written in conventional infix notation as (5 − 6) × 7 can be written in Polish notation as × (− 5 6) 7
+                       *
+                -             7
+            5       6

 ### Inorder Traversal
 ```